jgdye/Lychee/docs/Installation.md

 ### 3. Permissions

 Change the permissions of `uploads/`, `data/` and all their subfolders.
 Sufficient read/write privileges are required.
+If possible, change the ownership of the directories to the user the webserver is using.
+As an example, in Debian based distros using apache, use the following:

+	sudo chown -R www-data:www-data uploads/ data/

+If you are using shared hosting, or cannot change the owner for any other reason, you can make the file world-writeable.
+Note that this has the potential to create security issues, so should be avoided if possible.

 	chmod -R 777 uploads/ data/